 Challenge / Goal

-The former Philips industrial complex in the “Strijp-S” neighbourhood of Eindhoven is being transformed into a creative smart district.
+The former Philips industrial complex in the “Strijp-S” neighborhood of Eindhoven is being transformed into a creative smart district.
 A significant potential exists to reduce the energy consumption of the Strijp-S office buildings.
 The main goal was to save an estimated 20% of energy

 1) the individual control of office floors;